Mount Tigris as a Filesystem

 For AI workloads, most runtimes assume data is accessible via a filesystem.
 By mounting a Tigris bucket as a filesystem, data is no longer limited by local storage nor memory capacity.

-GeeseFS does not obfuscate the objects in the bucket, and does not require an additional metadata service (unlike JuiceFS).
-This means you can access the objects directly via the S3-compatible API using the standard S3 SDKs, tools, and libraries, as well as via the GeeseFS filesystem.
+TigrisFS does not obfuscate the objects in the bucket, and does not require an additional metadata service (unlike JuiceFS).
+This means you can access the objects directly via the S3-compatible API using the standard S3 SDKs, tools, and libraries, as well as via the TigrisFS filesystem.

 Prerequisites: